 If some of these ring true for your projects, mypy (and static typing) may be useful:

 - Your codebase must be maintained for a long time.

 - Multiple developers are working on the same code.

-- Running tests takes a lot of time or work (type checking may help you find errors early in development, reducing the number of testing iterations).
+- Running tests takes a lot of time or work (type checking helps you find errors quickly early in development, reducing the number of testing iterations).